• Skip to primary navigation

 • Stir in the sauce.
 Give everything a good stir.
 Add a lid on top of the pan and let everything cook for about 4-5 minutes or until the vegetables are cooked but still have a slight crunch.
 (Note: The vegetables will still continue to cook when removed from the heat.)

 • Stir in the basil.
-Serve over rice and top with a crispy sunny side up egg.
+Serve over rice.

 Nutrition